MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/how-version-history-settings-work.md

 > - Requests to update limits on existing libraries are processed asynchronously.
 If a new request is issued but the old one isn't yet completed yet, it returns the message "Set-PnPSite: Can't start to set version policy for document libraries on the site because it's already in progress.
 Wait for it to finish or cancel it."
 > - MinorVersions count only applies to the document libraries that enabled minor versioning.

-## Setting Version history limits for Individual Document Library
+## Set Version limits for Individual Document Library

 The default **Version history limits** for new document libraries are set by either the organization-level limits or the site-level limits.
 If the site has its own version history limit, it means the site has broken inheritance from the organization.
 However, to meet specific content requirements, site admins can decide to overwrite the setting of a document library.